 Subject to compliance with project requirements, manufacturers offering Products which may be incorporated in the Work include the following:

 Harger.
-P/N GBI/14424 TMGB
+P/N GBI/14424 TMGB.

-Chatsworth – P/N 40158-024
+Chatsworth – P/N 40158-024.

-Legrand
+Legrand.

 Product options and substitutions.
 Substitutions: Not Permitted.

-Provide and install one PBB at the Telecom Entrance Facility (TEF), below ceiling acoustic tile, with all bonding leads clearly labeled by machine labeler.
+Provide one PBB at the Telecom Entrance Facility (TEF), below ceiling acoustic tile, with all bonding leads clearly labeled by machine labeler.
 All bonding leads shall be 2 hole compression lugs.
 This PBB shall be bonded to the building grounding electrode system using minimum #1/0/AWG/CU conductor.
 Size according to number/size of Telecom Bonding Backbone (TBB) leads being attached to the PBB.
 Minimum size will be 4 inch H x 0.25 inch W x 24 inch L. The PBB shall be mounted as close as possible to the building grounding electrode system busbar to keep the Telecom Bonding Conductor (TBC) as straight and as short as possible.

-Each (2) lug compression connector shall have antioxidant coating applied to lug and busbar prior to attachment.
+Each 2-lug compression connector shall have antioxidant coating applied to lug and busbar prior to attachment.

 The maximum value of resistance between any point in the Telecommunications bonding system and the building electrical grounding electrode system shall be 100 Milliohms or .1 ohm to comply with TIA-607-D standard.
-This resistance value shall be tested and certified, in the presence of the Raleigh IT SME, by an independent 3rd party testing agency, prior to applying power to any telecommunications equipment.
+This resistance value shall be tested and certified, in the presence of the Raleigh IT SME, by an independent third party testing agency, prior to applying power to any telecommunications equipment.
 Test meter shall be Micro-Ohmmeter Model 6240 manufactured by AEMC Instruments or approved equal.